learn-compsci/mathematical-techniques/content/draft/Unit 2.md

 In conclusion, think of this as yet another part of the vocabulary that will be useful further down the road.
 Not to say that this isn't useful by itself.
 But perhaps the more application-oriented among you might want to look ahead and understand that this topic has uses down the road.

-# Basic Sets, Creating Sets
+# Basic Sets, Creating Sets, Set Operations

 #### Set Roster Notation
 Let's begin by talking about what is a set.
 A set is just a collection of objects.
 So for example, let's say we wanted to represent the collection of someone's favourite book authors, we could write something like: